National Center for Women's Health

 Under the leadership of Sr. Renee Mirkes, OSF, PhD, the Center for NaProEthics offers consultation services for ethical issues in the areas of reproductive medicine, sexuality, marriage, and family.
 She is available for telephone (402-390-0812) and e-mail consultations.

 Dr. Hilgers, MD is the director of the Pope Paul VI Institute is an obstetrician-gynecologist who specializes in reproductive medicine and surgery.
 Dr. Hilgers is board certified by the American Board of Obstetrics and Gynecology and the American Board of Laser Surgery (in gynecologic laser surgery).
 An expert in microsurgery and reconstructive pelvic surgery, he is a member of the prestigious Society of Reproductive Surgeons.
 In addition, he has been named, by Pope John Paul II, to membership in the Pontifical Academy for Life.
 He was also named "Physician of the Year" in 1997 by the Nebraska Family Council.

 Dr. Keefe is an obstetrician-gynecologist and a Natural Family Planning Medical Consultant.
-She was one of the first participants in the St. John Paul the Great Fellowship in Medical and Surgical NaProTECHNOLOGY.
+She was one of the first participants in the St. John Paul the Great Fellowship in Medical and Surgical NaProTechnology.

 Dr. Pakiz is an obstetrician-gynecologist and a Creighton Model Medical Consultant.
 She is a graduate of the John Paul II Fellowship in Medical and Surgical NaProTECHNOLOGY.